Courses / DescriptionsEECS 302: Probabilistic Systems and Random Signals

-CATALOG DESCRIPTION: Basic concepts of probability theory and statistics, random variables, moments; multiple random variables, conditional distributions, correlation; random signals; applications to engineering systems.
+This course builds a rigorous foundation of probability.
+Topics covered include: basic concepts of probability theory and statistics, counting, axioms of probability, independence, Bayes rule, continuous and discrete random variables, moments, multiple random variables, conditional distributions, correlation and applications to engineering systems.

 COURSE GOALS: To teach students the basic concepts of probability theory and statistics, random variables, conditional distributions, and correlation as they arise in engineering signal and systems models.